JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

    ./gradlew clean
    ```

-2. Build the app again to ensure that the updated iOS framework is used.
+2. Build the app again to ensure that the new version of the iOS framework is used.

 **When will the issue be fixed?**